liebki/MMOGA-Product-Scraper/README.md

 ## Features

+### What data is available right now?
+- Following data is available:
+	- product type, link of product, title, price, is the price reduced, the reduced price, platform-logo, delivery time, availability, region, platform, description, is paypal available

 ### General
-- Get a "Product" object, it may be a game, DLC, giftcard or a random item/key
+- Get a "Product" object, it may be a game, console game, DLC, giftcard or a random item/key

 ## Usage